 They also expressed concerns about how the site was chosen, saying they had only recently learned of Spectrum’s plans, and had heard nothing about it from Mayor Daniel L. Bianchi’s office.

 "It’s pretty low to even think that he could put a methadone clinic in someone’s neighborhood without even telling anyone," said Bob Skowron of Stoddard Avenue, referring to the mayor.
-Skowron has sent an email to Bianchi asking him to reconsider the clinic’s
+Skowron has sent an email to Bianchi asking him to reconsider the clinic’s location.

 Bianchi said he has been unable to discuss the situation publicly, due to a confidentiality agreement signed by former mayor James M. Ruberto’s administration that, Bianchi said, is part of pending litigation between Spectrum and the city.